-Proud to be one of campus' largest and most distinguished societies, the University's Politics Society is the perfect addition to any Politics or International Relations degree.
-Not only do we boast regular socials - from Exonian Thursdays, to the occasional society dinner and drinks, we also throw a notorious Winter Ball and Spring Formal, are home to both intramural football and netball teams, distribute our very own student-run journal, and even host an MP or two from time to time.
-If you're studying Politics, International Relations, or any combination in between, joining the society gives you an unmissable opportunity to get to know your coursemates, and make some new pals outside of your 8:30 lectures and library all-nighters.
-Having spent the summer rebranding, we can't wait to relaunch in September 2019!
-We hope you'll join us.
+Proud to be one of campus' largest and most distinguished academic societies, the University's Politics Society is the perfect addition to any Politics or International Relations degree.
+Not only do we boast regular socials - from Exonian Thursdays, to the occasional society dinner and pub quizzes, we also throw a notorious Winter Ball and Spring Formal, are home to both intramural football and netball teams, distribute our very own student-run journal, and even host an MP or two from time to time.
+Now you can even take your PolSoc experience abroad - providing annual trips, including Amsterdam in 2019 and a soon to be announced destination in 2022!
+If you are studying Politics, International Relations, or any combination in between, joining the society gives you an unmissable opportunity to get to know your coursemates, and make some new pals outside of your 8:30 lectures and library all-nighters.
+We hope you will join us!

 Our December Winter Ball is not one to miss.
 Having hosted over 200 students in years past, it’s the best way to close the calendar year in style.
-Following our traditional black tie dress code, you’ll be greeted with a champagne reception on arrival, with a chance to get some killer photos on the Mercure’s notorious stairwell before dinner is called.
+Following our traditional black tie dress code, you will be greeted with a champagne reception on arrival, with a chance to get some killer photos ready to be posted on Instagram before dinner is called.
 On entry to the dining room, a 3-course meal awaits, accompanied by plenty of wine, entertainment, and awards, before we head to Fever to finish the night.
-This year also marks a first in PolSoc history too – as we’ll also be hosting a Spring Formal towards the end of the academic year.
+This year also marks a first in PolSoc history too – as we will also be hosting a Spring Formal towards the end of the academic year!

 PolSoc is proud to be home to both an intramural football and netball team.
 The Bandicoots and First Past the Post have been a steady fixture in our society’s history, having increased both their membership and wins last year.
 The university’s league runs every Sunday evening, giving you a great opportunity to kick back with your pals and play a bit of sport.
 Our teams are home to a super-relaxed and inclusive environment; so whether you’re a keen sports player, or you’ve never played before – we welcome everyone!

 PolSoc runs the University of Exeter’s student-lead, non-partisan politics journal; The Witness.
 The renowned publication aims to represent a wide range of views on campus, to reflect its diverse readership, and to encourage debate.
-We’re always open to new writers and regular contributors – so whether it’s Brexit you’re passionate about, or climate change and foreign policy, get your thoughts listed online and in our print edition too by reaching out to our editors-in-chief; Jack Ainsworth and Katy Morrison.
+We’re always open to new writers and regular contributors – so whether it’s Brexit you’re passionate about, or climate change and foreign policy, get your thoughts listed online and in our print edition too by reaching out to our editor-in-chief; Jess Mahon.